Luna-Schaetzle/Diploma-thesis/README.md

 # Planned expentions on the backend AI
 - change the models
+- Help if you dont kwon what to say (INFO: /help)
 - add more models
 - voice input
 - voice output (with Python voice libary)